-As already mentioned, equation 19 must be solved to retrieve the projected mass thicknesses r_i for C, N, O and H. The solution is found by exploiting a least-square minimization procedure.
-For each pixel, the values of r_i that provide the best agreement between the simulated transmission and the theoretical one are obtained.
-During the iteration procedure, the values of r_i are positively constrained.
+As already mentioned, Eq.
+(19) must be solved to retrieve the projected mass thicknesses $r_i$ for C, N, O, and H. The solution is found by exploiting a least-squares minimization procedure.
+For each pixel, the values of $r_i$ that provide the best agreement between the simulated transmission and the theoretical one are obtained.
+During the iteration procedure, the values of $r_i$ are positively constrained.

-The comparisons between the retrieved and simulated neutron transmission for plastic, water and $C{10}H{15}N$ are presented in Figure 8.
-They take into account the con-
+The comparisons between the retrieved and simulated neutron transmission for plastic, water, and $C{10}H{15}N$ are presented in Fig. 8.
+They take into account the contribution from scattered neutrons interacting with other pixels.
+This contribution is modeled with an asymmetric Gaussian function: